-- Requirements

-- Supplier Options
+- transfer

-- Form of Contract Timetable/ duration, (terms. payment performance and incentives)
+- Form of Contract Timetable/ (terms. duration, payment performance and incentives)

-- Risk transfer

 - Value for Money

 - mechanism Quality implications

-- allocation and Personnel implications (eg TUPE)
+- (eg TUPE)

-- State Aid
+- State Aid •

 - Charging mechanism or funding strategy

 - Procurement method

 - Procurement risks/ benefits

 - Contract type

 Following on from the prioritisation of works we take the opportunity to review each project individually and decide on the best procurement route at an individual scheme level.
 This approach is taken as there are multiple factors for each scheme which have to be considered to guide us to the most suitable procurement route.
 The options for procurement are: